 This is an analog control input that enables the output voltage to follow an external voltage.
-This pin becomes active typically 20ms after the input voltage has been applied, and allows direct control of the output voltage from 0V up to the nominal set-point voltage.
+This pin becomes active typically 20 ms after the input voltage has been applied, and allows direct control of The output voltage from 0 V up to the nominal set-point voltage.
 Within this range the output will follow the voltage at the Track pin on a volt-for-volt basis.
 When the control voltage is raised above this range, the module regulates at its set-point voltage.
 The feature allows the output voltage to rise simultaneously with other modules powered from the same input bus.
 If unused, this input should be connected to Vin.
 Note: Due to the under-voltage lockout feature, the output of the module cannot follow its own input voltage during power up.
-For more information, see Section 10.
+For more information, consult the related application note.